chmoe/NLPLearning-ChatBot-LSTMBased/README.md

 Change the variables on the file `main.py` if you need to use different datasets or train methods.

-Cause of the rule on github, I use some txt files to take space for some empty folder, ignore it is ok.
+Cause of the rule on github, I use some txt files to take space for some empty folder, ignore those txt files is required.

 # About